KumoCorp/kumomta/docs/userguide/policy/routing.md

 msg:set_meta('queue', 'imap.server.hostname')
 ```

-This should me located in a 'smtp_server_message_received' function like this:
+This should be located in a 'smtp_server_message_received' function like this:

 ```lua
 kumo.on('smtp_server_message_received', function(msg)